jduell12/Graphs/projects/adventure/README.md

 My best path is 957 moves.
 Can you find a shorter path?

+- Least number of rooms for full maze possible: 918

 ## Rubric

 | OBJECTIVE                                                                             | TASK                                | 1 - DOES NOT MEET Expectations                                         | 2 - MEETS Expectations                                                 | 3 - EXCEEDS Expectations                                     | SCORE |